Hello CJT Flag Football Families- Returning, New and Potential Families!

 - Practices and games could be HOT when we start, so please be sure your child brings lots of water.
 It is important to have your player drink plenty of fluids throughout the day to keep from getting dehydrated.
 Hydrate, Hydrate, Hydrate.

 - Mosquitoes are particularly bad in August/September.
 Apply sunscreen/bug spray prior to practices and games as needed.

 - Footballs for practices and games are supplied by the Cary Jr. Trojans, however, it is always good to have a football at home.
 At the flag level, we use the Wilson-K2 or the Nike-PeeWee.

-- Notify your coach and the Director of Flag Football, Paige Nardi, of any medical issues that need special attention.
+- Notify your coach and the Directors of Flag Football, Paige Nardi and Paul Kasischke, of any medical issues that need special attention.

 - You will be notified of any practice and game cancellations by your coach (i.e. weather conditions).

 - Please try to get your child to and from practice and games on time.
 We know this can be difficult at times and impossible at other times.
 If you know your child will be late or won’t be able to make a practice or game, please let your coach and/or team mom know in advance if possible.

 - One parent/guardian/adult designee must be at every practice and game.